Up on the dome it seemed that the phoenix

-“Where did he get that jacket?
+“That camouflage jacket?
 It is simply sublime!”

 and they could not understand why

-and also with a tic in one eye.
+(and also with a tic in one eye).

 Charlie wasn’t one known for standing quietly by

-so Alan and Brian now knew
+and so Alan and Brian now knew

 there was a factor unknown, but they could not espy

-what it was Charlie knew to be true.
+what Charlie perceived to be true.

 and Fingers had definitely been burnt.